olivetthered/TextRecognissionAIChallange/README.md

 # TextRecognissionAIChallange
+Please read and agree to License.readme1st before continueing.

 The challenge is to recognise and layout text in the rather noisy source image made available with and without human hinting and training.